 A foam roller is a simple yet revolutionary accessory that plays a leading role in many people's health and fitness routines.
 If you are new to foam rolling you should start off with a softer, smooth surface roller - then, when your body has become accustomed to the pressure exerted on knotted muscles, you can consider moving to a denser foam roller with a higher intensity rating.

-We bring you a huge range or foam rollers for working out or easing aching muscles from major UK stores including Argos, Sports Direct, JD Sports, Sweatband, Physioroom, 66fit, eBay and shopping giant Amazon.
-You find many leading brand names here for rollers including Physique, Rumble Roller, 66fit, Trigger Point, EVA, CrystalTec, Reebok, Maximo Fitness, Bodhivana, PhysioWorld, Result Sport, Studio Pro, Fitbox Club, Zon, Lonsdale, Body Sculture PROTONE and VLFit.
+Foam rollers are readily available to buy these days at many leading UK stores including Argos, Sports Direct, JD Sports, Sweatband, Physioroom, 66fit, eBay and shopping giant Amazon.
+You'll find the main brand names here for rollers including Physique, Rumble Roller, 66fit, Trigger Point, EVA, CrystalTec, Reebok, Maximo Fitness, Bodhivana, PhysioWorld, Result Sport, Studio Pro, Fitbox Club, Zon, Lonsdale, Body Sculture PROTONE and VLFit.